Double Duty: Same weekend races

 Similarly, double duty has occurred in instances where a NASCAR driver also takes part in a support race (namely Grand Am), but seldom attempted when the races were at different tracks.
 This is more prevalent at road courses such as Watkins Glen or Sonoma.
 Another example of this is at Daytona, where the Paul Revere 250 was held the same day as the Firecracker 400 numerous times, and several drivers competed in both.

 Another short-lived "double duty" occurred between the Indianapolis 500 and IMSA.
 A few drivers, Geoff Brabham, Kevin Cogan, and Rocky Moran, competed at Indy on Sunday, and at Lime Rock on Monday.

-In 2020, due to scheduling changes resulting from the COVID-19 pandemic, the IndyCar Series announced that it would hold its GMR Grand Prix road course race on July 4, as part of a double-header with the Xfinity Series Pennzoil 150 (which, for the 2020 season, will be moved from the oval to the road course as well), a support race for the Cup Series Brickyard 400.
+In 2020, due to scheduling changes resulting from the COVID-19 pandemic, the IndyCar Series announced that it would hold its GMR Grand Prix road course race on July 4, as part of a double-header with the Xfinity Series Pennzoil 150 (which, for the 2020 season, was moved from the oval to the road course as well), a support race for the Cup Series Brickyard 400.
 A USAC dirt track event known as the Driven2SaveLives BC39 is also held during the Brickyard 400 week, leading Tony Stewart (who has occasionally participated in dirt track events) to envision the theoretical possibility of racing all four events.
 Stewart ended up not attempting any races, citing financial challenges and lack of fan attendance due to the pandemic.
 The dirt event was also subsequently cancelled.